 “We need to see this generational change as an element of diversity — not as a problem to solve, but as an opportunity to optimize,” Lindsey says.
 She’s an expert on generational diversity and the author of “The Remix: How to Lead and Succeed in the Multigenerational Workplace.”

 We invited Lindsey to share her research and insights into managing the multigenerational workforce in our ongoing People Fundamentals webinar series.
 Here are highlights from the conversation.
+You can also listen to the podcast version below.

 There’s more to age than when you were born